digital dreamscapes - by somnath pan

 JavaScript is a programming language used to add interactivity to web pages.

-keyword to declare variables and assign data types.
+Use the let keyword to declare variables and assign data types.

 let name = 'John Doe';